lei37927/CS499_Deep_Learning_project-4/README.md

 In this project our goal will be implementing a stochastic gradient descent algorithm for a neural network with one hidden layer.

 #### NNOneSplit function
-See our implementation of NNetOneSplit function using Python language [here](NNetOneSplit.R).
+See our implementation of NNetOneSplit function using R language [here](https://github.com/lei37927/CS499_Deep_Learning_project-3/blob/master/NNetOneSplit.R).

 #### Gradient Descent Algorithm
-You can also see our implementation of Gradient Descent Algorithm using Python language [here](GradientDescent.R).
+You can also see our implementation of Gradient Descent Algorithm using R language [here](https://github.com/lei37927/CS499_Deep_Learning_Project-1/blob/master/GradientDescent.R).

 ## How to run it
 ### 1 Environment Configuration
-#### 1.1 Install Python
+#### 1.1 Install Jupyter Notebook
-Because the project is written in Python language, so it is necessary to have Python on your machine.
+Because the project is written in Python notebook, so it is necessary to have Jupyter on your machine.

-You can download Python [here](https://www.python.org/downloads/) and install it.
+You can install it [here](https://jupyter.org/install.html).

 ### 2 Having the project
 #### 2.1 Download the project